-Students will support each other to research some of the most up-to-date information about the world and universe in which we live.
-With the knowledge that our solar system has a finite lifetime, boys will also focus on the idea of finding new habitable planets and the physics theory required to enable us to attempt this.
+Pupils will support each other to research some of the most up-to-date information about the world and universe in which we live.
+With the knowledge that our solar system has a finite lifetime, pupils will also focus on the idea of finding new habitable planets and the physics theory required to enable us to attempt this.
 Pupils will learn about telescopes and how to carry out research and present their ideas to each other.
 Visits to other schools and universities to access observatory data will be arranged.

 Board Games | Y9, Y10, Y11 | Autumn, Spring